SolidStateLEDLighting/indication_ws2812_5.2/README.md

 1) Task Notification (32 bit number) is used to set the color output intensity.
 2) A Command (32 bit number) can be sent to a Queue and is used to trigger the output code and speed of the blinking.

 Typically, the user would set the intensity to an appropriate level for the hardware and then use commands to trigger output codes.
-The Queue depth is typically set to 3 and output codes will follow each other as needed.
+The Queue depth is typically set to 3 and output codes will follow each other in order.
 ___
 ## Setting Output Intensity:
 Intensity is held by an 8 bit values.
 We have the ability to easily send four 8 bit values in a task notification (32 bits) but, our hardware only make use of the lowest 3 bytes for RGB color intensities.